Ehrlichiosis in Dogs: Is Your Dog At Risk Of This Tick-Borne Disease?

 - pancytopenia due to bone marrow hypoplasia (suppression)

 How Do I Stop My Dog Getting Ehrlichia?

 There are a number of things that you can do to prevent canine blood parasites including:

 - Keeping up to date with tick preventive medications.
 If you are currently using tick prevention for the paralysis tick, then that will also be highly effective for the brown tick.

 - It’s important to remember that cats and certain dog breeds are considerably more sensitive to certain pesticides so please always consult with a veterinarian prior to choosing a flea and tick product.

-- Avoiding taking dogs into tick-infested areas such as bush and long grass.
+- Avoid taking dogs into tick-infested areas such as bush and long grass.